 There are several other cases similar to Miller’s, while not all were fatal, women were left with severe complications.
 In many of the cases, the mother was not looking to terminate their pregnancy at all.

 Nevaeh Crain, an 18 year old girl, was one of these women.
 Twenty hours and three visits to the ER after what was supposed to be the day of her baby shower, Crain would die in a Texas hospital room.
 She came in violently vomiting and in severe abdominal pain.
-Doctors positively tested her for strep, but failed to test her further.
+Doctors positively test her for strep, but failed to test her further.
 Even after being sent home, Crain was still in severe pain, so she went to another hospital but was once again sent home with more antibiotics.

 Back home Crain was still in severe pain and after a trip to the bathroom, Crain realized her worst nightmare came true, she miscarried her baby from effects of the still undetected infection in her body.
 Even though her health was rapidly declining from the untreated infections, Texas’s strict abortion laws require confirmation of the demise of the fetus before conducting any procedures.
 By the time they moved her to intensive care, it was too late.
 Doctors say she died of sepsis, which she had failed to be tested for even though symptoms pointed to this conclusion.